learning-zone/python-basics/README.md

 ## Q. Where is math.py (socket.py, regex.py, etc.) source file?

-If you can't find a source file for a module, it may be a built-in or dynamically loaded module implemented in C, C++ or other compiled language.
+If you can\'t find a source file for a module, it may be a built-in or dynamically loaded module implemented in C, C++ or other compiled language.
 In this case you may not have the source file or it may be something like mathmodule.c, somewhere in a C source directory (not on the Python Path).
 There are (at least) three kinds of modules in Python:

 - Modules written in Python (.py);
 - Modules written in C and dynamically loaded (.dll, .pyd, .so, .sl, etc);